< Back to Blog

 Maximum Total Error (MTE) < 25% at PEL; < 35% at STEL.

-However, frequently we receive inquiries from customers that need to monitor in unusual conditions and they want to know how their environment extremes affect the results.
+However, we frequently receive inquiries from customers that need to monitor in unusual conditions and want to know how environmental extremes affect the results.

 Particulates:

-The particles can fall into the badge or stick to the badge.
+The particles can fall into the badge or stick to the badge lid.
 Then, during storage and shipment, the chemical of interest can off-gas out of the particles and into the collection media of the badge, causing a high bias.
-By far, the most common concerns are Formaldehyde and Mercury.
+By far, the most common concerns are Formaldehyde and Mercury particulates.

-We supply particle screens to help, but it is very important to follow the instructions.
+We can supply particle screens (item C3101) to help, but it is very important to follow the instructions.
 Here are some helpful hints:

-• Tell the lab that particle screens were used during sampling.
-If you don’t, the lab won’t know to change the sampling rates and your results will be 20% biased low.
+- Tell the lab that particle screens were used during sampling.
+If you don’t, the lab won’t know to change the sampling rates and your results will be roughly 20% biased low.

 Air Velocity: